Engee documentation

 Here:

-PI current controllers Current Controller obtain the difference between measured and set current signals in a rotating coordinate system $dq0$:
+PI current regulators Current Controller the difference between the measured and set current signals in the rotating coordinate system is obtained :

-The projection of the set current on the axis $D$, $I_d^*$ is the result of regulation of the voltage PI controller Voltage Controller.
-It receives the difference of the measured and setpoint voltage values in the DC link:
+Projection of a given current onto an axis , - the result of regulation of the PI voltage regulator Voltage Controller.
+It receives the difference between the measured and set voltage values in the DC link:

-The AFE control system shown above reproduces the above relationships in the form of a block diagram.
+The AFE control system presented above reproduces these ratios in the form of a block diagram.

-Using software control, we run the example model and write the results of the simulation to the variable simout.
+Using software control, we will execute the example model and write the simulation results into a variable simout.

 In [ ]: